-I took my dog to the veterinarian because her behavior had changed - she seemed “dull.”
-She was diagnosed with liver disease.
+My dog was diagnosed with liver disease.
 What does this mean?

-The liver is the second largest organ in the body and provides about 1500 critical biomechanical functions.
-The liver metabolizes medications, removes toxins from the body, and creates substances essential to life like the protein albumin and blood clotting factors.
+The liver is the second largest organ in the body and performs about 1500 critical biomechanical functions.
+The liver metabolizes medications, removes toxins from the body, and creates substances essential to life, such as the protein albumin and blood clotting factors.
 The liver is actively involved in nutrition as an intermediary to protein, carbohydrate, and fat digestion.
 Liver disease is one of the most challenging groups of conditions to treat and manage.
-The various conditions that can result in liver disease and damage include:
+Conditions that may result in liver disease and damage include:

-- Inherited portosystemic shunt (an abnormality of circulation through the liver)
+- Inherited portosystemic shunt (an abnormality of liver circulation)

 - Chronic hepatitis